Application Spotlights at IEEE VIS

 - an overview of the current state of the art of VIS work applied in the target field;

-- a clear statement of open VIS challenges that is suitable to seed R&D efforts with regard to the Spotlight’s application area.
+- a clear statement of open VIS challenges that is suitable to seed R&D efforts concerning the Spotlight’s application area.

 With this in mind, a typical layout will include a primer talk that addresses the first two bullets by introducing the basics of the application domain and its specific requirements.
 This is followed by several coordinated presentations on the topic of interest, which show what has been achieved so far.
-The final aspect may be interspersed throughout the program, e.g. each presenter could highlight where he/she sees yet uncharted territory.
+The final aspect may be interspersed throughout the program, e.g. each presenter could highlight where they see yet uncharted territory.
 Alternatively, the organizers could deliver these points by a short panel discussion or a summarizing statement.
-Overall, a Spotlight will fill a 90 minute session.
-We advise organizers to reserve ample room for open discussion with the audience in order to fulfill the “bridging the gap” mission of the Spotlight format.
+We advise organizers to reserve ample room for open discussion with the audience to fulfill the “bridging the gap” mission of the Spotlight format.

 Submission Preparation and Review Process

-Summary: Describe your spotlight in no more than 1500 characters, including spaces.
+- Summary: Describe your spotlight in no more than 500 words.
+The proposal has to submitted as a PDF document (there is no template or required format).
+Feel free to add images to your proposal.
 The summary should be written to attract those who work in your specific topic area as well as those who work in related fields.
 Based on experience, we suggest the following outline:

 - Explain the problem area to be addressed by the speakers and why VIS technology can create meaningful benefits in that area.

 - Explain in as much detail as possible the basic research questions in visualization and analytics that are likely to be triggered by the application